GREGORY JOHNSON

 Delphi, Greece

-I am an instructor of philosophy and economics at Mississippi State University (Meridian & Starkville).
+I am an instructor of philosophy at Mississippi State University.
 My primary areas of research are philosophy of psychology and philosophy of neuroscience, and I mainly work on the relationship between explanations in cognitive psychology and those in neurobiology.
 I am also the author of Argument & Inference: An Introduction to Inductive Logic (MIT Press) and the co-author of two open source textbooks.

 Since 2019, I have been a co-chair for the History and Philosophy of Science Division in the Mississippi Academy of Sciences.
-The call for abstracts for the 2025 meeting is here.
+The program for the 2026 meeting is here.

 upcoming and recent presentations

-Mar 1, 2024 “Identity and autonomy: An examination of methodological independence.”
+Mar 19, 2026 “Why LLMs can’t think like you.”
 Mississippi Academy of Sciences Annual Meeting: HPS Division.
-Hattiesburg, MS.
+Biloxi, MS.